Details About the COMPASS

 - Time duration:

-Since the COMPASS exam is an untimed test, the duration you spend on a question will not jeopardize your overall score.
+Since it is an untimed test, the duration you spend on a question will not jeopardize your overall score.
 However it is important not to spend too much time on a question, because doing so will only cause anxiety.

 - Importance of preparation: